t-hex/dth-autotool/README.md

 - If you need to load only the layers without export being triggered, use `edit_mode` configuration section.
 - Set `is_enabled` to `true` and specify `exportable_name` to valid value.
 - If `exportable` has clothing layers, you can also specify `clothing_name` to load.

+### Export filter patterns
+Can be used to narrow down list of exportables and clothings to export (for example if you change only some of them and need to re-export again).
+All export patterns are part of `export_patterns` configuration under `export_settings`.
+Export patterns are interpreted as ECMAScript regular expressions to support more complex filtering if needed.
+You can use [regex101.com] to test your regular expression (make sure you are using ECMAScript flavor).
+**Empty** or missing regexp patterns are ignored (skipped).

+- `exportables`: filters by exportable names.
+- `templates`: filters by template names.
+- `layers`: filters by layer values (e.g. `duf` files) across all exportables/templates.
+Only exportables with matched layer values will be entirely exported.
+- `clothing`: this filter pattern can be used to export only matched clothings.

 # How to compile
 This project depends on [robotgo](https://github.com/go-vgo/robotgo) and [gocv](https://github.com/vcaesar/gcv) libraries.